 Stage Managers: Casey Llewellyn, Jamila Ruya Khan

-In 2007, I received a Leeway Foundation Art and Change Grant towards this play, which provided funding to spend two months researching in Eastern Europe including studying Yiddish in Vilnius Lithuania.
+In 2007, I received a Leeway Foundation Art and Change Grant towards development of this play, which provided funding to spend two months researching in Eastern Europe including studying Yiddish in Vilnius Lithuania.